f5devcentral/f5-agility-labs-cert/docs/class2/modules/module02.rst

       :width: 6.9739in
       :height: 1.24444in

-b.
+a.
 The status indicator now goes to black, indicating the member has been disabled

-1. Once again, select **Statistics**, reset the pool statistics, browse to the virtual server and see which pool members are taking hits now.
+5. Once again, select **Statistics**, reset the pool statistics, browse to the virtual server and see which pool members are taking hits now.

 .. tip:: Once you are done testing re-enable your disabled pool member.